yaningchang/Chang_Monaghan_Welbourne_AoA_Paper_for_JML/Simulation1/Model/README.txt

 # -iteration: training times
 # -trained_weight: load the trained weight to the model
 #######################################################################################################
-To train the model, enter the following commands in a unix or mac terminal:
+To train the model, enter the following commands in linux or mac terminal:
 Note: We have provided two different sets of executiable files for linux and mac.
-Please rename the files before running the following commands. e.g., for the linux terminal: rename aoa_pretraining_linux to aoa_pretraining
+Please rename the files before running the following commands. e.g., for linux terminal: rename aoa_pretraining_linux to aoa_pretraining

 e.g. pretraining the AoA reading model